neelkarma/next-hangman-guess/README.md

 > Web app that allows you to cheat at hangman.

+## How to use

+1. Use the `+` and `-` buttons to adjust the length of the word (number of blank letters) you have to guess.
+2. Click the "Compute" button.
+3. Guess the letter that is shown.
+4. If the letter appears in the word, write the letter in the blanks corresponding to where it appears in the word.
+Otherwise, add the letter to the list of incorrect guesses.
+5. Repeat steps 2-4 until you have correctly guessed the word (or until something breaks).

 ## Explanation

 This app uses the same method outlined in